3 Ways to Use Packaging to Improve Product Experience

 Today’s consumers demand transparency as a part of their product experience.
 In fact, 73 percent of consumers would be willing to pay more for a product that offers complete transparency.
 This is why a growing number of brands are turning to connected packaging to satisfy their consumers’ need for information.

 By leveraging the latest packaging technologies, brands have the opportunity to go beyond the space of the physical pack to enhance the product experience.
 Digital watermark technologies blend directly into the existing artwork.
-Using their smartphones or devices, consumers can tap into a dedicated app or portal to access extended product information such ingredients, allergens, expiration dates, how-to instructions, and more.
+Using their smartphones or devices, consumers can tap into a dedicated app or portal to access extended product information such as ingredients, allergens, expiration dates, how-to instructions, and more.

 Johnny Walker uses Near Field Communication (NFC) printed tags to turn every bottle into a smart bottle.
 This allows the brand to send personalized communications to consumers, depending on the status of the bottle.
 For example, they can share promotional offers via their NFC tag while in store but change it to drink recipes once the bottle has been opened by the consumer.
-The NFG tags also supports product security and can track the tampering of sealed and unsealed bottles.
+The NFG tags also support product security and can track the tampering of sealed and unsealed bottles.

 Using a thermochromic (heat-responsive) varnish on their labels, the colors on Griffiths Brothers Gin bottles change based on heat.
 As the label warms up, the color fades to indicate that the bottle should be returned to the freezer.

 Effective packaging design is both a science and an art form.
-When done correctly, packaging can have the power to forge an emotional connection between the product and consumer — enhancing the perceived value of the product and the perception of your brand.
+When done correctly, packaging can have the power to forge an emotional connection between the product and the consumer — enhancing the perceived value of the product and the perception of your brand.
 In the retail marketplace, this is often done with personalized packaging.

 By utilizing personalization, Coca-Cola is able to elevate their product experience and create packaging that their consumers want to hold on to as a keepsake or even specifically seek out in stores.